What Is An IP Address? A Comprehensive Guide To Internet Protocol

 Any given Wi-Fi network will have many connected devices, including computers, smartphones or speaker systems.
 With the growth of the Internet of Things (IoT) market, a home network is now increasingly likely to include multiple internet-connected devices, like smart appliances.

 To allow the network router to differentiate each device connected to the network, a unique IP address is assigned to every single one of them.
-Because each of these specific IP addresses is relevant only within the specific network, this is known as a private IP address.
+Since these specific IP addresses are relevant to their network, they are called private IP addresses.

 Public IP address